easezyc/deep-transfer-learning/README.md

-# Deep Transfer Learning on PyTorch
+# Deep Transfer Learning in PyTorch
 [![MIT License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

 This is a PyTorch library for deep transfer learning.
 We divide the code into two